faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 ## Conclusion

 A significant number of teachings, cultural factors, and practices align to encourage LDS members to stay members and help to explain why a parent would send their teenager away from home to engage in full-time missionary work for more than a year.

+---

+**Acknowledgements:**

+* Some personal communication with Benjamin Beit-Hallahmi influenced the general approach of this document.
+* Reddit user JohnH2 provided valuable critique's of an early draft of this work which eventually prompted me to write this draft (he also provided useful critique of this draft).
+* Some examples were drawn from Luna Lindsay's work (see [Recovering Agency: Lifting the Veil of Mormon Mind Control](https://www.amazon.com/Recovering-Agency-Lifting-Mormon-Control/dp/1489595937))
+* Some examples and thoughts on approach were drawn from [thoughtsonthingsandstuff](http://thoughtsonthingsandstuff.com/) by Jonathon Streeter.
+* Mormonism101 was helpful in considering ways to frame [the psychological influence of the LDS Church](http://www.mormonism101.com/2015/06/psychological-effects-mormonism-members.html).
+* Reddit user MaxSTX pointed out [the 2017 mobile device standards](https://www.reddit.com/r/exmormon/comments/7uu490/because_missionaries_need_to_spy_on_their/dtn6nzo/?context=3).
+* Reddit user TracingWoodgrains provided some valuable suggestions (which I still need to implement!!!!)
+* Discussion and examples from /r/mormon and /r/exmormon were helpful in formulating this document.
+I did not give enough specific credit to all those who pointed out good/interesting socializing influences which this document benefited from.
+* Reddit user we-were-gods provided useful feedback and general encouragement to continue documenting my thinking on LDS topics.

 [^insufficientjustification]: The practice of bearing a testimony to find it may take advantage of the phenomenon of "insufficient justification".
 [From the 1959 study](http://psychclassics.yorku.ca/Festinger/) on insufficient justification: "If a person is induced to do or say something which is contrary to his private opinion, there will be a tendency for him to change his opinion so as to bring it into correspondence with what he has done or said." ([video which details the experiment](https://www.youtube.com/watch?v=CkJc6c3nKMw) and more on [insufficient justification](https://en.wikipedia.org/wiki/Insufficient_justification))